ecumene/ecumene/posts/trainstop.md

 change from user to user.

 **Deno** grabs the user data during build.
 I'm a Deno sceptic, but in this case it served me well and I would use it again for something similar.
-Deno excells in one-off scripts.
+Deno excels in one-off scripts.
 The fact that you can have a `.ts` file and not have to `npm i` is really liberating.
 It makes Javascript feel like a real programming language with a `std` library and everything!
 I'm not sure about using Deno as